 FIXED INCOME SECURITIES.
-Certain funds held by your trust may invest in fixed income securities and similar securities.
+Each of the funds held by your trust invests in fixed income securities and similar securities.
 Fixed income securities involve certain unique risks such as credit risk and interest rate risk, among other things as described in greater detail below.